210423 MWD 90th Security Forces Group

 U.S. Air Force Staff Sgt.
-Samantha Gassner, military working dog handler assigned to the 90th Security Forces Group, holds her MWD at F.E.
+Manuel Smith, military working dog (MWD) handler assigned to the 90th Security Forces Group, holds his MWD at F.E.
 Warren AFB, Wyo., April 23, 2021.
 MWDs support the nuclear mission by providing a psychological deterrence toward adversaries and detecting illegal drugs and explosives.
 (U.S. Air Force photo by Airman 1st Class Charles Munoz)

 |Date Taken: